Charzard311/Comp-sci-portfolio/index.md

 # Hi, I'm Charlie
-Welcome to my portfolio, here you can see all of my work :)
+Welcome to my portfolio, here you can see all of my work.

 ## Highlights
 - 🔧 Project 1: *(title)* – *(1–2 lines about what it does)*